neurocyte/zat/README.md

 zig-out/bin/zat
 ```

-Place it in your path for convinient access.
+Place it in your path for convenient access.

 Supply files to highlight on the command line.
 Multiple files will be appended